Dwarf pufferfish: Reproduction

-There is no information available on the lifespans of these fish in the wild, but aquarists report specimens will live for approximately five years in captivity.
+There is no information available on the lifespans of these fish in the wild, but aquarists report specimens live for approximately five years in captivity.

 Association with humans

 When first described in 1941, K. Nair noted that dwarf pufferfish were a favourite of children, who would catch and use the fish as playthings.
 They were regarded as "frog tadpoles" by local fishermen and otherwise given little consideration.
 They are of no interest to fisheries, are not a food fish, and are only valued as ornamental fish in aquaria.
 Dwarf pufferfish have become popular as aquarium fish thanks to their attractive colours, small size, "puppy dog eyes", and relative ease of maintenance.
 The dwarf pufferfish is also one of the few aquarium fish to regularly eat small, live snails and thus can be helpful in controlling snail populations.